Updated: 27 Mar 2026

 -

-The accuracy, quality, and legality of Customer Data and the means by which the Customer acquired Personal Data;
+The accuracy, quality, and legality of Customer Data, including sensitive Customer Personal Data, and the means by which the Customer acquired such data;

 -